Home Warranty Waiting Period Explained: When Coverage Actually Starts

 • Cinch Home Services: Waived at closing

-If finding the best home warranty company for your situation is a priority, comparing waiting periods alongside pricing and coverage limits is essential.
-Learn more about how home warranties work before committing to any plan.
+If finding the right plan for your situation is a priority, comparing waiting periods alongside pricing and coverage limits is essential.
+Learn more about how to file a claim before committing to any plan.

 Compare Home Warranty Options in Ohio